 - 1 tablespoon lemon juice

-- Prepare paper cones (cups or molds) by placing in jars or tray.
+- Prepare paper cones (cups or molds) by placing in jars or a cone holder.

 - Lay out foil and popsicle sticks.